 Transportation in Crystal Cove State Park

-Getting to Crystal Cove State Park is fairly straightforward, as the park is located just off of the Pacific Coast Highway, between Corona del Mar and Laguna Beach.
-The roads into the park and all throughout are nicely paved and make for easy travel.
+Getting to Crystal Cove State Park is straightforward, as the park is located just off of the Pacific Coast Highway between Corona del Mar and Laguna Beach.
+The roads into and throughout the park are nicely paved and make for easy travel.
 There is also trolley access available into the Historic District, so you don’t have to rely solely on one set of wheels.
 The trolley picks up visitors along the Los Trancos parking area.

-General parking can be done at any of the four day-use parking areas.
-Many choose to set up camp and then walk throughout the rest of the park to get to popular areas.
-This tends to mostly include the beach, which is about a ten minute (or so) walk from the most popular campground, Moro Campground.
 Visitors who are tent camping or have a removable trailer and want to drive to varying locations within the park will not have to pay separate parking fees, as long as access permits are easily seen and read by park officials.
 If you’ve brought your RV, you’re mostly out of luck when it comes to finding parking outside of Moro Campground.
 It’s best to get your hiking boots ready or be prepared to get around more quickly with a bike.
-Travelers with RVs and campers greater than 24 feet should contact park officials prior to campground reservations to ensure sites are available that will accommodate larger rig sizes.
+Travelers with RVs and campers greater than 24 feet should contact park officials before campground reservations to ensure sites are available that will accommodate larger rig sizes.